 Perform better with research-driven methods.

-Even though sport psychology is mostly studied in the context of athletes, the science of performance is applicable to any kind of performance, whether it’s working in high-stakes business environments, playing music, or auditioning for a role.
-Sport psychology is also regularly used when there’s nothing wrong with a specific performer.
+Even though sport and performance psychology is mostly studied in the context of athletes, the science of performance is applicable to any kind of performance, whether it’s working in high-stakes business environments, playing music, or auditioning for a role.
+Both forms of psychology are also regularly used when there’s nothing wrong with a specific performer.
 Much like throwing a pitch or strength training, mental skills are always practicable and improvable.

 Common skills that performers seek to improve are confidence, motivation, concentration and performing under stress.
 Common techniques include self-talk, visualization, relaxation, sleep improvement for improved energy, and routine building.

 Dr. Jonathan Fader has spent over a decade working with such performers.
 Fader is currently the Director of Mental Performance for the New York Football Giants and served as the team psychologist for the New York Mets for nine seasons.
 He is a certified consultant by the Association for Applied Sport Psychology and a resource doctor for Major League Baseball’s Rookie Development Program.
 Through practical strategies Jonathan helps athletes and teams to achieve improved results.